SinixND/roguelike/README.md

 # TODOs
 ## Active
-- [ ] Move addSubscriber for cursor toggle in proper location
 - [ ] Refactor
     [Status] Current: Game folder -> Systems -> CollisionSystem
     - [ ] Use `values()` of Densemap where 2+ SoA members needed